 - lived in the Kingdom of the Netherlands or the EU for at least one year of the 10-year period

-- renew your passport, identity card or certificate of Dutch nationality within 10 years of the day you received your current document.
+- renew your passport, identity card or certificate of Dutch nationality within 10 years from the date of issue of your current document

 You can apply for a passport, identity card or certificate of Dutch nationality at a Dutch embassy or consulate-general in your region.
 You are advised to make an appointment at least 3 months before your document expires.
 Then you can be sure that you will receive your new document in time.